timstudd/node-wkhtmltoimage/README.md

 node-wkhtmltoimage
 ==================

 A Node.js wrapper for the [wkhtmltoimage](http://wkhtmltopdf.org/) command line tool.
-As the name implies, it converts HTML documents to images using WebKit.
-This is based on [node-wkhtmltopdf](https://github.com/devongovett/node-wkhtmltopdf).
+It converts HTML documents to images using WebKit.
+This was originally based on [node-wkhtmltopdf](https://github.com/devongovett/node-wkhtmltopdf) and was written for [Thumbsrc](https://github.com/timstudd/thumbsrc).

 ## Usage